guptasu/mixer/doc/dev/adapters.md

 </table>

 The above section provided a complete example of a simple adapter.
-In the next sections we?ll look in more detail about how to build mixer with custom adapters that are are not shipped with the default Mixer build, and step-by-step guide to build a simple adapter.
+In the next sections we'll look in more detail about how to build mixer with custom adapters that are are not shipped with the default Mixer build, and step-by-step guide to build a simple adapter.

 # Summary diagrams